MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 York is one of England’s most beautiful and popular small cities with many English people wanting to live there.

 An area of York called The Shambles is one of the best-preserved medieval shopping streets in Europe.
 Not everything comes from the Middle Ages, but some properties date back to the late fourteenth and fifteenth centuries.
-One of the reasons why the streets of The Shambles are so incredibly narrow is that it avoided subjecting the meat in the many butcher’s shops there to direct sunlight.
+One of the reasons why The Shambles’ streets are so incredibly narrow is that it avoided subjecting the meat in the many butcher’s shops there to direct sunlight.

 Walking on the city walls will lead you over the bridge into the center of York, after which you can see in the distance the eye-catching York Minster, one of the top attractions in England.
-It is famous all over the world and can count itself among the largest medieval gothic cathedrals in Northern Europe.
+It is famous worldwide and can count itself among the largest medieval gothic cathedrals in Northern Europe.

-You might need to be a train fan in order to want to visit York’s National Railway Museum, but if you are, it has a lot to offer!
-The National Railway Museum is home to the only Shinkansen Bullet train outside Japan, the Flying Scotsman and even some of the old carriages of the Royal family are here.
+You might need to be a train fan to want to visit York’s National Railway Museum, but if you are, it has a lot to offer!
+The National Railway Museum is home to the only Shinkansen Bullet train outside Japan, the Flying Scotsman and even some of the Royal family’s old carriages are here.

 By Sian from Growing A Pair